agra-uni-bremen/libriscv/README.md

 This is an extensible [RISC-V][riscv web] implementation which is based on a formal model of the architecture.
 The formal model is implemented using [free monads][free monads] and a custom expression language for arithmetic operations.
-Based on this formal model, different interpretation of RISC-V instructions can be implemented.
+Based on this formal model, custom interpreters for RISC-V instructions can be easily implemented, e.g. to perform a taint analysis.
-As such, LibRISCV is a versatile tool for prototyping software analysis tools (e.g. [symbolic execution][symex wp]) or [hardware-based security mechanisms][hardbound paper].
 More information about LibRISCV is available in the publication *Versatile and Flexible Modelling of the RISC-V Instruction Set Architecture* which will be published as part of the proceedings of the 2023 *Trends in Functional Programming* conference.

 ## Features